stephenverderame/cpp_book/src/functional/functional_types.md

 std::tuple<int, double, char, float, bool> t3 = std::tuple_cat(t2, {500.f, false});
 std::get<3>; // 500.f
 ```
 The main usage of tuples is for passing or returning multiple things from a function.
 Returning a tuple should be preferred to output parameters.
-However accessing the data via `std::get` is quite annoying.
+However, accessing the data via `std::get` is quite annoying.
 So we can use a *structured binding* to unpack a tuple.
-A structured binding unpacks a `std::tuple`, `std::array`, or `struct`.
+A structured binding unpacks a `std::tuple`, `std::array`, `std::pair`, or `struct`.
 Each member of a tuple is assigned to the corresponding name specified within the `[]` of the structured binding.
 The general syntax is as follows:
 ```C++
 auto [name_1, name_2, ..., name_n] = std::tuple<type_1, type_2, ..., type_n>();
 ```
 The nth value in the tuple is assigned to the nth name in the structured binding.
 A structured binding must have the same number of names as values in the object being unpacked.
 If `auto` (or any form of `auto`) is used, the type of each name is deduced from the unpacking.
 If you manually specify the type, then all names must have the same type.

 ```C++
 struct Bar {